Share this link via

 One of the best Japanese Kanji dictionary.

-Block - To prevent or obstruct something.
+Block - To obstruct passage.

 from "Kokoro", by Natsume Sōseki, original text:Shueisha Bunko, Shueisha